iamdeedz/bog-jumper/README.md

 # Bog Jumper
-Platformer game made with python and pygame
+Platformer game made with python and pygame.